James joined BSG Ecology in March 2017.

 James’ role involves a wide range of protected species survey, management of projects across a variety of sectors and production of written deliverables including technical reports, Preliminary Ecological Appraisals, ecological inputs to Construction Environmental Management Plans, Habitat Management Plans and fee proposals.

-James has undertaken survey work across a range of projects, including; wind farms, heritage buildings, residential and commercial developments and infrastructure schemes.
-James is an accomplished ornithologist of more than ten years and frequently conducts a range of bird survey methodologies.
-His work also involves regular survey of a variety of protected species, particularly; bats, great crested newts (for which he holds a level 1 Natural Resources Wales survey class licence) and reptiles (including slow-worm translocation).
-He also has experience in dormouse, otter and water vole survey, and often works alongside contractors in an Ecological Clerk of Works role.
+James is an accomplished field ornithologist and birdwatcher of more than fifteen years, capable of identifying most European species by sight or sound.
+He is experienced in vantage point survey (which he frequently conducts at proposed and operational wind farm sites throughout Wales), and breeding bird survey.
+James also carries out upland breeding raptor and wader walkover surveys and winter farmland bird surveys, and has conducted a range of specialist ornithological survey for species including black grouse, goshawk, honey buzzard, peregrine and nightjar.
+His work involves regular extended Phase 1 habitat survey, and survey of a variety of protected species, particularly; great crested newts (for which he holds a level 1 Natural Resources Wales survey class licence), bats and reptiles (including common lizard and slow-worm translocations).
+He also has experience in dormouse, otter and water vole survey, and frequently works alongside contractors in an Ecological Clerk of Works role.

-James regularly produces fee proposals and a range of reports, and undertakes analysis of large bat call data sets.
-He has a BSc degree in Zoology from Swansea University where he undertook a dissertation project entitled ‘bird movements in the area of the proposed tidal lagoon, Swansea Bay’, looking primarily at the movements of gulls using radar technology.
+James undertakes annual breeding bird surveys for the BTO in the Welsh uplands, and conducts wetland bird survey for NRW at their Newport Wetlands reserve.
+Previously James has surveyed a range of species and genera including bearded tits, shrill carder-bees and butterflies.
+He has a BSc degree in Zoology from Swansea University where he undertook a dissertation project entitled ‘Bird movements in the area of the proposed tidal lagoon, Swansea Bay’, looking primarily at the movements of gulls using radar technology.